 We utilize a toner based process.
 The vibrant colored toner is "seared" into the paper itself in a very durable fashion.
 We have tested its fade resistance for up to a year in direct sunlight with negligible fading (less than 5%).

 What is the thickness and quality of the paper used?

-For our 18 x 24 posters, the paper is #80 coated cover stock.
+For our posters smaller than 20 x 30, the paper is #80 coated cover stock.
 For the layperson, this is considered a medium high thick poster paper (about the thickness of the outside cover paper of upscale magazines such as Vogue or National Geographic).
 It is also an archival paper - which means exceptionally durable, acid free and long lasting.
 The finish on the paper is a matte finish (no visible gloss).
 Lamination can be added for the high gloss look and feel.
-For the 24 x 36 posters, the paper is a 46# Bond matte paper.
+For posters larger than 20 x 30, the paper is a 46# Bond matte paper.
 This is also a heavier stock, similar to the description above (cover of Vogue or National Geographic magazine).
 Paper is "uncoated", meaning it has no glossy surface finish.